20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Even a few shaded chairs can make guests more comfortable, especially during an afternoon cookout.
 If your backyard gets full sun, try to plan the main seating area around the shadiest part of the yard.

-15. Freeze fruit for pretty drink ice
+15. Freeze fruit for pretty ice

 Frozen fruit is an easy way to keep drinks cold without watering them down.
 Freeze grapes, berries, lemon slices, lime wedges, orange slices, or melon cubes, then add them to water, lemonade, iced tea, sangria, or cocktails.